-\citet{Fragkoudi2019} used collision free N-body simulation and combined with orbital integration to find that the ridge structure is caused by the external Lindblad resonance of the Galactic bar. \citet{Barros2020} found that the stellar orbit captured by spiral resonance can also produce ridge characteristics. \citet{Laporte2020} found that Galactic bar plays important roles both in the ridge evolution and shaping the Galactic disc.
-In addition, \citet{Monari2019a,Monari2019b} proved that no less than 6 ridges in the local action space are related to the resonance of the bar using a slow rotating Galactic bar model with $\Omega$ = 39 km s$^{-1}$ kpc$^{-1}$.
+Using a toy model, \citet{Antoja2018} found that the diagonal ridge structure could be generated by phase mixing from an out of equilibrium state corresponding to the perturbation from the pericentric passage of the Sagittarius dwarf galaxy (see also \citet{2022arXiv220603495A}), but which could also be strongly affected by the Galactic bar and/or spiral structure. \citet{Hunt2018} found that a test particle model with winding spiral structure could reproduce the observed diagonal ridges well. \citet{Fragkoudi2019} used collision free N-body simulations and also combined with orbital integration to find that the ridge structure is caused by the outer lindblad resonance (OLR) of the Galactic bar. \citet{Barros2020} found that the stellar orbit captured by spiral resonance can also produce ridge characteristics and meanwhile, \citet{Laporte2020} found that Galactic bar plays important roles both in the ridge evolution and shaping the Galactic disc.
+Moreover, \citet{Monari2019a,Monari2019b} suggested that no less than six ridges in the local action space are related to the resonance of the bar using a slow rotating Galactic bar model with $\Omega$ = 39 km s$^{-1}$ kpc$^{-1}$.

-In general, for the mechanisms of the snails and ridges, the external perturbation such like the Sagittarius dwarf galaxy interaction with the Milky Way \citep{Antoja2018,Binney2018,Laporte2020,Bland2021,Craig2021}, the internal dynamics without external disturbance such like spiral arms, outer Lindblad Resonance of the bar\citep{Kawata2018,Monari2019a,Khoperskov2019,Barros2020}, the coupling spiral arms and Sagittarius perturbation simulations for ridges are shown in \citet{Khanna2019}.
-To date whether or not these asymmetric patterns are from internal or external or both mechanisms is still unclear.
+In general, for the mechanisms of the snails and ridges, the external perturbation such like the Sagittarius dwarf galaxy interaction with the Milky Way \citep{Antoja2018,Binney2018,2019MNRAS.485.3134L,Bland2021,Craig2021}, the internal dynamics without external disturbance such like spiral arms, outer lindblad resonance of the bar \citep{Kawata2018,Monari2019a,Khoperskov2019,Barros2020}, the coupling mechanisms of spiral arms and bars or Sagittarius perturbation simulations for ridges are shown in \citet{Khanna2019,Khoperskov2022}.
+To date, whether or not these asymmetric patterns are from internal or external or both mechanisms is still unclear.